paweljakubas/j-random-matrices/chapters/algebra.md

 Let's start with fundamental results and operations on matrices that are prerequisite for going further.
 There are topics that I dive into quite deeply, others I just stop investigating when accomplishing basic result.
-This is the reflection of my subjective thinking what I regard will be especially important to master in later steps.
+This is the reflection of my subjective thinking what I regard will be especially important to master the later steps.

 ## Selecting from matrix
 Generic selector can be defined by specifying both indices, row's or column's.
 The way the selection